 First-year and sophomore students under 21 years of age not living at home are required to stay in the Calvin College residence halls.
-Juniors and seniors (students who have successfully completed sixteen or more courses), married students, and students 21 or older as of October 1 of the fall semester may choose their own type of housing and are permitted to reside off campus.
+Juniors and seniors (students who have successfully completed sixteen or more courses), married students, and students who graduated from high school at least two year prior to the fall semester may choose their own type of housing and are permitted to reside off campus.